oceanwp/ocean-extra/readme.txt

 == Installation ==

-1. Upload `ocean-extra` to the `/wp-content/plugins/` directory
+1. Upload `ocean-extra` to the `/wp-content/plugins/` directory;
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins > Installed Plugins' menu in WordPress dashboard;
 3. Done!

 == Frequently Asked Questions ==

 = I installed the plugin but it does not work =

-This plugin will only work with the [OceanWP](https://oceanwp.org/) theme.
+This plugin will only function with the [OceanWP](https://oceanwp.org/) theme.

 == Screenshots ==